jpegleg/dwarven-toolbox/README.md

 If that is a concern, we can use them indirectly in some cases, moving the sensitive data to files, RAM, etc.
 The hammer tools also can only take 127 bytes of data as input to encrypt at a time.
 Also, remeber to always use new IV and KEY since we are in CBC mode for the hammers!

-Use "rage" https://github.com/str4d/rage instead for more normal file encryption operations, or at least another tool designed for file encryption.
+Use "rage" https://github.com/str4d/rage instead for more normal interactive file encryption operations, etc.

-The "dwarven-toolbox" technique with the hammers, mattocks, and halberds is to layer these tools together within scripts or other programs, although some of these tools are directly useful.
-The toolbox is not designed to work with files directly, however subshell concatenation aka "$(cat mything.txt)" and redirects aka "shielda $(gold) > something.dat" can be used effectively.
+The "dwarven-toolbox" technique with the hammers, mattocks, and halberds is to layer these tools together within scripts or other programs, designed for not relying on files to perform the operations.
+While some of the utilities are better with layers, others are more directly useful on the CLI.
+While the toolbox is not designed to work with files directly, subshell concatenation aka "$(cat mything.txt)" and redirects aka "shielda $(gold) > something.dat" can be used effectively.
 The tools are designed for working with arguments passed into the programs.
 Combined with linux "xargs", we can pipe data into the utilities that way as well.

 ## Installation example